stohrmattia-debug/KFC-Carousel-Colonel-Quest/README.md

 One of the greatest videogames produced by fast-food chain is back, for PC and mobile!

-Archival of a defunct KFC website.
+Archival of a defunct historical KFC website.
 Not affiliated with or endorsed by KFC.